Compare two cars

 Verdict

-KIA appears just a bit more reliable, although the difference is truly marginal.
+Citroen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Korean car offers significantly better overall protection, taking the lead here.
-It all continues in the same direction, with KIA being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with KIA offering somewhat better performance, just enough to call it quicker.
 It does come at a cost though, and that's the fuel consumption...
-No mistake, whatever you decide here, but I'd still go for the KIA.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+It's really tough to make a final decision here, but if I'd need to, I'd say KIA.
+In any case that's my personal view, built upon all the data available to me.
+What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.